School Psychology Programs

-The Division of Psychological and Educational Services (PES) offers master’s and doctoral programs in two areas: Counseling Psychology and School Psychology.
+The Division of Psychological and Educational Services (PES) offers master’s and doctoral programs in school psychology.

 Programs in school psychology develop knowledge and expertise for individuals for positions in Pre-K–12 schools, for psychological services to children in health-service settings, for academic and research careers, and for independent psychological practice.